Torann/snazzy-twig/README.md

 ### The Service Provider

-It is recommend to extend the built in service provider so that you can add your custom widgets.
+You will need to extend the built in service provider so that you can add your custom widgets and get the website instance.
 To do this create a service provider named `TwigServiceProvider` in the `\app\Providers` directory and extend the Snazzy Twig provider like below:

 ```php
 <?php